 Should I pack food?

-Learn more about climbing Ben Nevis here
+Learn more about climbing Ben Nevis here.

 2. Snowdon, Snowdonia, Wales

-Quite possibly the most popular mountain you can climb in the UK is Snowdon.
-Snowdon is an impressive 1,085 metres, making it the highest mountain in Wales and England.
 Snowdon is one of 90 summits that reach over 2000 feet in Snowdonia National Park and one of 15 above 3,000 feet.
-It attracts more than 585,000 visitors each year, and there are plenty of well-worn routes you can take to reach the Summit.
-Llanberis Path is the most popular route; be aware it gets hectic during the Summer.
-There is a railway and a visitor centre at the top, and the view is out of this world.
+It attracts more than 585,000 visitors each year, and you can take plenty of well-worn routes to reach the Summit.
+Llanberis Path is the most popular route; it gets hectic during the summer.
+A railway and visitor centre are at the top, and the view is out of this world.

 FAQs about climbing Snowdon;